-Being safe at the University of Michigan (U-M) includes not only being safe when performing research, it also means reporting “incidents” that include near misses, injuries resulting from your activities, non-compliance with safety and environmental rules, and general unsafe work conditions.
-If you notice or experience any of these incidents, report them to U-M, Environment, Health & Safety (EHS).
-We will investigate the cause of the incident, implement correction actions, and share lessons learned with others in a similar type of activity.
+Being safe at the University of Michigan (U-M) requires a positive safety culture where we learn from mistakes and near-misses in order to improve and prevent future occurrences.
+It is vital that you report all “incidents” including near misses, injuries resulting from your activities, non-compliance with safety and environmental rules, and general unsafe work conditions so that we can learn and grow.
+Please report them to EHS and we will investigate the cause of the incident, implement corrective actions, and share lessons learned with others in a similar type of activity.

-- Prior to reporting an incident to EHS, individuals experiencing a serious or life threatening injury or illness must seek medical attention first:
+- Prior to reporting an incident to EHS, anyone experiencing a serious or life threatening injury or illness must seek medical attention first:

 - Call 911, or